 The district's Asbestos Management Plan, designed to be in compliance with state and federal regulations, is available in the superintendent's office.
-If you have any questions, please contact the superintendent at 903 575 2000.
+If you have any questions, please contact the Mr. Russell Luck the district's Asbestos designated person at 903-434-8666.